-55. In spring of 2012 and 2013, surveys were conducted in the Bering Sea and Seà of Okhotsk; these data do not include seals in the Chukchi and Beaufort Seas [®]N{BEST}, N{MIN}, and PBR have been calculated for this stock; however, important caveats exist.
+Seas at the time of the survey.

+6N{BEST}, N{MIN}, and PBR have been calculated for this stock; however, important caveats exist.
 See Stock Assessment Report text for details.

-Note-Italicized species are not expected to be taken or proposed for authorization.
+Note Italicized species are not authorized to be taken.

 All species that could potentially occur in the Beaufort Sea are included in Table 2.
-However, the temporal and/ or spatial occurrence of minke, fin, humpback whales, killer whales, narwhals, harbor porpoises, and ribbon seals are such that take is not expected to occur, and they are not discussed further beyond the explanation provided here.
-These species, regularly occur in the Chukchi Sea but not as commonly in the Beaufort Sea.
-Narwhals, Steller sea lions, and hooded seals are considered extralimital to the proposed action area These species could occur in the Beaufort Sea, but are either uncommon or extralimital east of Barrow (located in the Foggy Island Bay area and surveys within the Bay have revealed zero sightings).
+However, the temporal and/or spatial occurrence of minke, fin, humpback whales, killer whales, narwhals, harbor porpoises, and ribbon seals are such that a take is not expected to occur, and they are not discussed further beyond the explanation provided here.
+These species regularly occur in the Chukchi Sea, but not as commonly in the Beaufort Sea.
+Narwhals, Steller sea lions, and hooded seals are considered extralimital to the proposed action area.
+These species could occur in the Beaufort Sea, but are either uncommon or extralimital east of Barrow (located in the Foggy Island Bay area and surveys within the Bay have revealed zero sightings).